Join us September 15th in Atlanta for The Employee Advocacy Summit and learn how to unleash the power of your employees.

 Reach Social Media Today's community of marketing and communications professionals in an editor-approved context with a native advertising package.

-Ross Richendrfer is digital strategist and Tech PR professional who is passionate about analyzing the trends that are changing the industries he's a part of (both Tech and PR).
+Ross Richendrfer is digital strategist and Tech PR professional who is passionate about analyzing the trends and tools that are changing the industries he's a part of (both Tech and PR).

 Follow on Twitter: @rossrichendrfer